Online MBA in Georgia

 J. Whitney Bunting College of Business offers the Georgia WebMBA, which gives professionals the opportunity to earn an AACSB accredited degree while they work.
 With this program, students get to enjoy the same quality and service as GCSU’s on-campus MBA.
 The program prepares graduates for career advancement, intellectual pursuits, and informed participation in today’s society.

 The Georgia WebMBA combines various learning deliverables such as text materials, online team projects, written project work, case studies, and discussions.
 Before the start of each cohort, students must attend a mandatory, non-credit two-day orientation.
 All courses are asynchronous with no online class and face-to-face meetings required.
-However, student teams usually decide when to meet for course work.
-The degree can be earned by finishing ten courses (30 credit hours).
+However, student teams usually decide when to meet for cours work.
+The degree can be earned by finishing 10 courses (or 30 credit hours).
 All credits must be taken within seven years in the program.

 Admittance is limited to holders of a baccalaureate degree from a regionally accredited institution.
 Performance in GMAT or GRE and undergraduate GPA are used to determine admission status.
 Applicants who have a master’s degree or significant middle-upper level management experience may petition for a GMAT/GRE waiver.
-Deadline for application is as follows: July 1 (Fall), and November 1 (Spring).
+The deadlines for application are July 1 (Fall) and November 1 (Spring).

 Standard courses (30 credits) – Business Strategy (Capstone), Entrepreneurship – New Venture Analysis, Global and International Business, Human Behavior in Organizations, Management Information Systems, Managerial Accounting, Managerial Decision Analysis, Managerial Finance, Production/Operations Management, and Strategic Marketing.